 Each new practice session is slightly less effective.
 This is due to something called the Law of Diminishing Marginal Returns.

-This is why super long practice sessions are a waste of time.
+This is why super-long practice sessions can be a waste of time.
 The longer the session, the less effective that time will be.

-You might still learn at a faster rate if you practice 60-minutes per day compared to 30-minutes per day, but those extra 30-minutes won’t be as effective as the first 30-minutes.
+You might still learn at a faster rate if you practice 120-minutes per day compared to 60-minutes per day, but those extra 60-minutes won’t be as effective as the first 60-minutes.
+Every extra hour’s worth of practice falls in effectiveness.
+Eventually, if you practice long enough, extra practice gives you very little or no extra benefit.

 This is why breaks are important.
 It helps your mind reset and come back to a practice session fresh.